ipatel467/Divvy-Statistical-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/52756457/79394366-e67df080-7f3c-11ea-8099-bd58a4d04dd9.png)

 The boxplot distribution shows us the spread of number of riders by temperature.
 We can very easily see the decrease in ridership as the temperature decreases.
+There is a larger spread of customers in the warmer temperatures than in the colder ones.
+This means there is a lot more variation in the number of riders on warm temperature days than lower temperature days.